Selling Coin Collections from Wisconsin

 Not really.

 Many people feel like they should sort everything before bringing it in — putting coins into flips, envelopes, or organizing by date.
-That’s fine, but it’s not necessary and usually doesn’t speed things up.
+That’s fine, but it is not necessary and usually does not speed things up.

 In many cases, we can go through a collection faster and more accurately by handling it directly rather than working from a written list or pre-sorted groups.